Congruence Relations for B\"uchi Automata

 \begin{remark} Here we discuss related works on FDFWs.
-There are polynomial-time translations from FDFWs to NBWs~\cite{calbrix1993ultimately, AngluinBF18}.
-The other direction of the translation is more difficult.
-The direct translations from an $n$-state NBW, proposed in~\cite{calbrix1993ultimately} and in~\cite{Kuperberg19dlt}, produce an FDFW with $\bigO(4^{n^2 + n})$ states and an FDFW with $\bigO(3^{n^2 + n})$ states, respectively.
-Our construction in Definition \ref{def:improved-ramsey-fdfws} replaced with $(\canoEq^i, \bigcup_{u \in \finwords} \setnocond{\proEq_{u}})$ can even be exponentially better than the two translations above; due to lack of space, detailed reasoning can be found in Appendix \ref{app:comparison}.
-The translation based on an intermediate determinization of NBWs to deterministic Parity automata in~\cite{AngluinBF18} yields an FDFW with the optimal complexity $2^{\bigO(n \log n)}$.
-Our construction in Definition \ref{def:improved-ramsey-fdfws}, however, is the \emph{first direct} and \emph{optimal} translation from an NBW to an FDFW without involving determinization of NBWs.
-Given an $\omega$-regular language $L$, Angluin and Fisman in~\cite{AngluinF16} directly operate on the language $L$ and give congruence relations for constructing FDFWs of $L$.
-In contrast, our work takes an NBW $\A$ as input and defines congruence relations for recognizing $\infwords \setminus \lang{\A}$ based on the transition structure of $\A$. \end{remark}
+As mentioned before, there are polynomial-time translations from FDFWs to NBWs~\cite{calbrix1993ultimately, AngluinBF18}.
+The opposite translation is more challenging: the direct translations from an $n$-states NBW, proposed in~\cite{calbrix1993ultimately} and in~\cite{Kuperberg19dlt}, produce an FDFW with $\bigO(4^{n^{2} + n})$ states and an FDFW with $\bigO(3^{n^{2} + n})$ states, respectively.
+Our construction in Definition~\ref{def:improved-ramsey-fdfws} replaced with $(\canoEq^{i}, \bigcup_{u \in \finwords} \setnocond{\proEq_{u}})$ can even be exponentially better than these two translations; due to lack of space, detailed reasoning can be found in Appendix~\ref{app:comparison}.
+The translation based on an intermediate determinization of NBWs to deterministic Parity automata given in~\cite{AngluinBF18} also yields an FDFW with the optimal complexity $2^{\bigO(n \log n)}$.
+Our construction (cf.~Definition~\ref{def:improved-ramsey-fdfws}), however, is the \emph{first direct} and \emph{optimal} translation from an NBW to an FDFW without involving determinization of NBWs.
+Like in~\cite{Kuperberg19dlt}, our congruence relation-based translation also reveals that FDFWs are actually being applied in inclusion checking of NBWs (cf. \cite{DBLP:conf/tacas/FogartyV10, DBLP:conf/cav/AbdullaCCHHMV10,DBLP:conf/concur/AbdullaCCHHMV11}).
+The specialized translation for DBWs proposed in~\cite{AngluinBF18} can be used to convert a DBW $\A$ with $n$ states to a saturated FDFW $\F'$ with $n + n \times 2n \in \bigO(n^{2})$ macrostates such that $\upword{\F'} = \upword{\infwords\setminus\lang{\A}}$; we remark that our construction for FDFWs in Sect.~\ref{sec:applications} degenerates to their construction when the given NBW $\A$ is deterministic.
+Given an $\omega$-regular language $L$, Angluin and Fisman~\cite{AngluinF16} directly operate on the language $L$ and give congruence relations for constructing FDFWs of $L$.
+In contrast, our work takes an NBW $\A$ as input and defines congruence relations for recognizing $\infwords \setminus \lang{\A}$ based on the transitions of $\A$. \end{remark}